Om Malik: Career

 In 2000, he moved to San Francisco, California to write for Business 2.0 magazine.
-In 2001, he started GigaOM, a blog published by GigaOmniMedia, Inc. in San Francisco.
-The website had a monthly global audience of over 500,000, and was among the top 50 blogs worldwide by Technorati rank. and was part of CNet's 100 Most Influential Blogs.
+In 2001, he started Gigaom, a blog.
+The website had a monthly global audience of over 500,000, and was among the top 50 blogs worldwide by Technorati rank.
+It was listed in the Blog 100 Index by CNET.

-His first book, Broadbandits: Inside the $750 Billion Telecom Heist, was released on May 15, 2003.
-Malik's writings have also appeared in newspapers and magazines such as The Wall Street Journal, Brandweek, and Crain's New York Business.
+His book, Broadbandits: Inside the $750 Billion Telecom Heist, was released in 2003.
+It investigated fraud by telecom companies during the dot-com bubble.

-Malik announced on June 12, 2006, that he was going to work on GigaOM full-time, although he continued to be a contributing editor and had a regular column in Business 2.0 until its demise in October 2007.
-In addition to GigaOM, he also wrote for the blogs Web Worker Daily and Tablatronic.
+Malik announced on June 12, 2006, that he was going to work on Gigaom full-time, although he continued to be a contributing editor and had a regular column in Business 2.0 until its demise in October 2007.

+In July 2006, Malik wrote a post about Twitter that was credited as one of the first media coverages of the social networking service.

 From July 2007 to March 2008, Malik hosted the podcast The GigaOm Show on Revision3 with Joyce Kim, which focused on technology and business.
-He ended the podcast to focus on other things, among them his health.
 Malik was also a frequent guest on the former CrankyGeeks podcast with John C. Dvorak.